mujiezhang/PSOSP/README.md

 ## Instructions
 ### Input requirements
 **For host**:
-- Host Taxon Suitability: **PSOSP is primarily suitable for Gammaproteobacteria**.
-If your host belongs to another taxon, PSOSP is unlikely to produce meaningful results.
+- Host Taxon Suitability: **PSOSP is primarily suitable for Gammaproteobacteria**, including multiple critical pathogens such as _Vibrio cholerae, Pseudomonas aeruginosa, Yersinia pestis, Escherichia coli, Salmonella enterica, Shigella spp._, and _Klebsiella spp_.
+Compatible bacterial genera can be viewed on the [**Statistics**](https://vee-lab.sjtu.edu.cn/PSOSP/statistics.html) page of the PSOSP online website.

 - Genome Quality: **We advise using host genomes with a completeness score above 90%,** since low-quality genomes may lose the LexA protein and lead to poor results.
 You can assess the completeness of your genome assembly using [**CheckM2**](https://github.com/chklovski/CheckM2).

 - Multi-Contig Genomes: If the host genome consists of multiple contigs, ensure the input host genome file contains all contigs (i.e., provide the genome assembly as a single multi-contig file).

 **For prophage**:
-- Genome Quality: PSOSP utilizes CheckV for quality assessment. **Predictions for viruses with a CheckV-estimated completeness >90% are relatively reliable.** If you are certain your viral genome is complete, you may disregard the CheckV results in the output file.
+- Genome Quality: PSOSP utilizes CheckV for quality assessment. **Predictions are reliable for prophages with >=90% CheckV completeness; accuracy decreases for completeness <90%**.
+If you are certain your phage genome is complete, you may disregard the CheckV results in the output file (as CheckV assessments can occasionally be inaccurate).

-- Multiple Inputs: The input viral genome file can contain sequences for multiple viruses (prophages).
+- Multiple Inputs: The input phage genome file can contain sequences for multiple prophages.

-- Host Association: The input viruses must be prophages integrated within the specific input host genome.
-Predicting associations for mismatched virus-host pairs is meaningless.
+- Host Association: Input phages must either be integrated into the corresponding host genome or capable of infecting the host.
+Predicting regulatory relationships between mismatched phage-host pairs is meaningless.

 ### Dependencies